6 Restaurant Marketing Strategies to Attract More Millennials

-Investing in a guest management system that allows millennials to check wait times and make a reservation via a companion consumer app will make your restaurant much more desirable.
+Investing in a restaurant reservation system that allows millennials to check wait times and make a reservation via a companion consumer app will make your restaurant much more desirable.
 Consumer apps give restaurants access to a consumer network with which they’d otherwise connect.
 To always continue improving customer service, you’ll also want a solution that gathers guest analytics.
 Keeping this data will help you track trends and make smarter business decisions.

 A kitchen automation system will help reduce ticket times and create a more efficient kitchen.
 Reduced ticket times will improve the guest experience and enhance food quality.
 A good KDS will also provide critical metrics about ticket times, labor efficiencies and inefficiencies, and more.

 Guest Wi-Fi a great way to attract large groups, especially during work hours.
 Millennials are frequently on their phones, too, so they’ll want to visit spots that don’t require them to use their phone data to get on the Internet.
 If you are struggling with lunch sales, this could be a way to help increase them.